Your Spring Classes

 Living On Campus

-While settling into your new home away from home, here are some things you can do to stay safe and healthy.
+Here are some things you can do to stay safe and healthy while living in UCF Housing.

-- Complete a daily self-assessment for symptoms through your COVID Self-Checker on the UCF Mobile app.
+- Complete a daily self-assessment for symptoms through your COVID Self-Checker on the UCF Mobile app, even on days when you don’t leave your room.

 - Contact the UCF COVID Line at 407-823-2509 if you begin to experience symptoms or have been near someone who tested positive.